RuiPedroDev/GamesRadar-WinForms/README.md

 ### Prerequisites

-- Visual Studio 2022
-- .NET Framework 4.8
+- .NET Core 8.0

-### Installing
+### Installation

 1. Clone the repository: `git clone https://github.com/RuiPedroDev/GamesRadar-WinForms`
-2. Open the solution file `GameAPI.sln` in Visual Studio.
-3. Build the solution to restore NuGet packages.

-### Running the Application

-Press `F5` or click the "Start" button in the toolbar to run the application.
+2. Navigate to the directory of the project: `cd GamesRadar-WinForms`
+3. Run the project: `dotnet run`

 ## Usage

 1. Upon launching the application, you will be presented with a user-friendly interface.
 2. Use the provided options to filter games by price, name, reviews etc...
 3. Utilize the search functionality to find specific games.
-4. Compare prices and find the best discounts available for the selected game.
+4. Compare prices and find the best discounts available for the desired game.

 ## License